caylinvu/recursion-exercises/README.md

 # recursion-exercises
-2 recursion exercises from The Odin Project curriculum:
+Two recursion exercises from The Odin Project curriculum, including the fibonacci sequence and merge sort.
-    - Fibonacci Sequence
-    - Merge Sort